ryuiro-kitsune/celadon.moe/src/blog/how-to-survive-in-the-woods.md

 ---
-title: A short review of "How to Survive in the Woods"
+title: A short review of How to Survive in the Woods
 date: 2024-07-28
 ---